project-historiarum/home/README.md

 From here, the next step would be to write a fair bit of code that can tie up all these pieces together for a more coherent narrative.
 This goal is a bit far off, and would take a few months to conceptualize and build.
 In all probability, Python would be the main language used, to build servers that would analyze datasets, and bring all the afore-mentioned tools together.
 And maybe some Javascript.

+## Is there a timeline for this?

+Haha.
+Not yet, but there is a definite need for creating a timeline and a content calendar.
+That should be up real soon.

+## Can I contribute?

+Yes, please!
+If history and its itnersection with tech excites you, please do ping me: rudraksh.mk@gmail.com.